gram99/gram99/README.md

 ## 🛠️ Featured Technical PoCs
 *These projects translate executive risk management logic into scalable, auditable Python code, AI/ML models, and Streamlit.*

+## 📂 Files
+The link below provides access to a documents folder that contains .pdf files of the README.md descriptions and screen shots for each of the Proof of Concepts (PoC) on this Github site. https://github.com/gram99/gram99/tree/main

 ### 📈 [PD-LGD-EAD Credit Risk Framework](Link-to-Repo)
 **Basel III Compliant IRB Approach**